 About

 After immigrating to the United States, my academic path began at Santa Monica College and continued with a Bachelor’s degree in Music Therapy from Cal State Northridge.
 I later earned a Master’s degree in Clinical Psychology from Antioch University and became a Licensed Marriage and Family Therapist (LMFT).
-My training often weaves together depth psychology, creativity, and relational work.
+My training often weaves together depth psychology,

 Image: Jair Aquino